argentlabs/min-starknet/Readme.md

 ## MIN-STARKNET

-Min-StarkNet is a side project aimed at creating minimal, intentionally-limited implementations of different protocols, standards and concepts to help a Cairo beginner learn and become familiar with basic Cairo syntaxes, quickly advancing from beginner to intermediate😉.
+Min-Starknet is a side project aimed at creating minimal, intentionally-limited implementations of different protocols, standards and concepts to help a Cairo beginner learn and become familiar with basic Cairo syntaxes, quickly advancing from beginner to intermediate😉.
 This repo should help you get up to speed and make you comfortable with writing the new Cairo.

 ## Getting Started